 Giant otters and giant parrots

 The river is not all about the jaguars of course.
 The coolest other creatures we come across are the Giant otters (Pteronura brasiliensis).
 Growing to 1.7 meters in length, these highly social aquatic mammals are the most entertaining denizens of the Pantanal.
 They are the most vocal of all otters and seem to exist in the state of constant motion of chasing each other, catching fish and eating fish.
+Did you know, that a group of otters is called a raft of otters?
+It is just one of the curious collective nouns we use for animals.

-Sadly, the Giant otters are one of the most endangered animals in South America.
+Sadly, Giant otters are one of the most endangered animals in South America.
 Hunted for their velvety pelts in the 50s and 60s, they are now threaded by habitat destruction and degradation.

 The Pantanal is one of the last remaining strongholds of the species.
 We watch them until the sun begins to set and they retire for the night to their family burrows on the sandy riverbank.

 Another endangered giant of the Pantanal is the magnificent Hyacinth macaw – the largest flying parrot in the world.
-Stunning blue in colour with yellow cheeks and eye rings, these birds are quite a sight.
+Stunning blue with yellow cheeks and eye rings, these birds are quite a sight.
 They forage noisily in pairs or small flocks on the fruit of palm trees that grow on the hotel grounds.

 Pousada Piuval Lodge